uoc-student/badger-maps/README.txt

-Although the use of databases is not mandatory for this task, I chose to use them because:
+I chose to use them because:
 1. Databases will implement any query in the best way possible.
 2. The code becomes easier to read.
 3. Better handling of exceptions.
+4. Better handling of special data (such as dates).
-4. It has a relatively smaller footprint and is extremely scalable in the long run.
+5. It has a relatively smaller footprint and is extremely scalable in the long run.

 Since I work on ArchLinux I chose MariaDB which is the default implementation of